 Here at AW, we like to call it the minimalists wardrobe.
-Minimum fuss, easy selection and quality items that you’ll feel confident wearing daily.
+Clothes that are easy to wear everyday, made from quality fabrics and that you’ll feel confident wearing daily.
 So how do you create a wardrobe that needs minimal thinking time.
 We show you how…

 This led me to think about why we choose the pieces of clothing that we do in our wardrobes, and have broken down what you can do to make style and dressing for the occasion more enjoyable.